Fiat Chrysler, PSA merger to include investor loyalty scheme

-MILAN/LONDON (Reuters) - Fiat Chrysler's FCHA.MIFCAU.N merger with Peugeot maker PSA PEUP.PA will include a loyalty scheme to reward long-term investors and help prevent future takeover attempts, the prospectus for the planned tie-up shows.
+MILAN/LONDON (Reuters) - Fiat Chrysler’s merger with Peugeot maker PSA will include a loyalty scheme to reward long-term investors and help prevent future takeover attempts, the prospectus for the planned tie-up shows.

 Italian-American carmaker Fiat Chrysler (FCA) and France’s PSA agreed to combine in a $38 billion all-share deal in December, uniting brands such as Fiat, Jeep, Dodge, Ram and Maserati with the likes of Peugeot, Opel, Citroen and DS.